Switch to HTTPS for Better SEO & Google Rankings

 When Google announced that it would reward websites for using HTTPS encryption with a boost in search results, many webmasters began to reevaluate their sites’ security.
-Recent polls have indicated that 24 percent of webmasters are planning to switch to HTTPS for SEO improvements and enhanced website security.
+Recent polls have showed that 24 percent of webmasters are planning to switch to HTTPS for SEO improvements and enhanced website security.